Bacalar Lagoon Mexico: The Complete Travel Guide

 What does the name “Bacalar” mean?

-Bacalar has also been named the Maldives of Mexico for the cristal clear waters or Lake of the Seven Colors (Laguna de los siete colores in Spanish).
+Bacalar has also been named the Maldives of Mexico for the crystal clear waters or Lake of the Seven Colors (Laguna de los siete colores in Spanish).

-As you will see also from my drone pictures here below the color of the water varies depending on the time of the day and the light, but always remain that mesmerizing turquoise blue.
+As you will also see from my drone pictures below, the color of the water varies depending on the time of the day and the light, but it always remains that mesmerizing turquoise blue.

 Is Bacalar growing in a healthy way?

-I remember when I went there 10 years ago there were 2 great resorts, which are now still iconic hotels in the area, and a couple of restaurants where to eat.
+I remember when I went there 10 years ago there were two great resorts, which are now still iconic hotels in the area, and a couple of restaurants where to eat.

-Now you will find much more choices not only of services but places to visit and things to do, which could be either a good or a bad thing.
+Now you will find many more choices, not only of services but also of places to visit and things to do, which could be either a good or a bad thing.

-Unfortunately, some of the local businesses, eager to take advantage of this popular attraction, aren’t doing much to preserve this place and there is half the population of Bacalar that are worried and mad that the overdevelopment is going to ruin the natural environment.
+Unfortunately, some of the local businesses, eager to take advantage of this popular attraction, aren’t doing much to preserve this place, and half the population of Bacalar that are worried and mad that the overdevelopment is going to ruin the natural environment.

-But for now without further ado, please find here below a full list of all the most incredible things to do in Bacalar!
+But for now, without further ado, please find below a full list of all the most incredible things to do in Bacalar!

-I am sure this is one of your concerns, before anything else and I can easily say that Bacalar is indeed a safe destination, actually, I dare say Bacalar is one of the safest destinations in Mexico.
+I am sure this is one of your concerns, and I can easily say that Bacalar is indeed a safe destination.
+Actually, I dare say Bacalar is one of the safest destinations in Mexico.

-So enjoy the laid-back vibes and the chill town, and all the beauty around it.
+So, enjoy the laid-back vibes and the chill town, along with all the beauty surrounding it.

-Be friendly but don’t be naif.
+Be friendly, but don’t be naive.
 Nasty people are still everywhere.
-Make sure you follow the common-sense rules that I talk about in my thorough guide on safety in Mexico.
+Ensure you follow the common-sense rules outlined in my comprehensive guide on safety in Mexico.

 Is Bacalar safe for a solo female traveler?

-If you are traveling to Bacalar alone, as a female, like I did and always do, Bacalar Lagoon is super easy and safe.
+If you are traveling to Bacalar alone, as a female, like I often do, the Bacalar Lagoon is a super easy and safe destination.

-If you wish to stay on your own you can move around safely and find secrets and tranquil spots and if you like to mingle and meet new people there are many opportunities to do so on tours or in the many restaurants and bars.
+If you wish to stay on your own, you can move around safely and discover secrets and tranquil spots.
+If you prefer to mingle and meet new people, there are many opportunities to do so on tours or in the numerous restaurants and bars.

-Or there’s always Tinder or Bumble :), not an expert on that but just saying…
+Or there’s always Tinder or Bumble ๐ I’m not an expert on that, but I’m just saying…

 Getting to Bacalar by car

-There are some local car rentals in Bacalar but I would rent it from the city where you are coming from either Cancun, Playa del Carmen, or Tulum.
+There are some local car rentals in Bacalar, but I would recommend renting one from the city where you are coming from, such as Cancun, Playa del Carmen, orย Tulum.
 The road is really beautiful and straightforward.
 You cannot get lost.

 I recommend you check out my practical guide on driving in Mexico if you have any concerns.